Xilmi/Rotp-Fusion/README.md

   - Added to Custom Race.
 - Homeworlds artefact can be Orion Ruin like.
   - Added to Custom Race.
+- Updated auto-flag to resources and ruins combo.
+- Updated planet view to resources and ruins combo.

 2023.08.08 (BR)
 - Add new max security tax option.